wendywarren/ac-type/_type-3/poster/your-process.md

 ---
 layout: default
-serial: level-3-assignment-3-subpage-your-process
+serial: level-3-assignment-1-subpage-your-process
 ---
 ### Creative Process

 Once you've chosen your type family, you should explore its glyph complement, its *repertoire*.
 You can see this in the Glyphs panel in either InDesign or Illustrator.
-You can even filter through glyphs by category. [<a href="https://helpx.adobe.com/indesign/using/glyphs-special-characters.html" class="mono" >support link</a>] Hopefully there'll be some beauties in there you can highlight on your poster.
+You can even filter through glyphs by category. [<a href="https://helpx.adobe.com/indesign/using/glyphs-special-characters.html">support link</a>] Hopefully there'll be some beauties in there you can highlight on your poster.

 #### Thumbnails